Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in the league.

-- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).
+- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.

+- Walker gets the start for the Giants, his 11th of the season.
+He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.

+- The right-hander last appeared in relief on Wednesday, when he threw a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.